KarelKubat/his/README.txt

     directory (under $HOME).
 Or use 'BINDIR=/what/ever make install' to install to /what/ever.

-    The code depends on sqlite3, and you need to have the headers available during compilation.
+    The code depends on sqlite3, and you need to have the headers and the development lib available during compilation and linking.
 On debian-based systems, you may need to 'sudo apt-get install libsqlite-dev'.
-Whichever distribution you use, make sure that
-    #include <sqlite3.h> works and that -lsqlite3 finds libsqlite3.a during
+Whichever distribution you use, make sure that #include <sqlite3.h> works and that -lsqlite3 finds libsqlite3.a.
-    linkage.
 If you have different paths, then you might need to adapt the Makefile.

 General Usage
 -------------

-    his is self-describing, in the sense that if you type 'his' (without arguments), you will see what flags and arguments are supported.
+    his is self-describing, in the sense that if you type either of his --help
+	his -h
+	his -?
+    you will see what flags and arguments are supported.

   Searching for a command that you ran before
   -------------------------------------------

+    Typing just
+        his
+    will display the most recent commands, by default limited to the last 20.
+    This is similar to the bash builtin 'history'.
+You can limit the selection by providing a timeframe (--first and --last) and/or a count (--count).

-    his is designed to be as easy to use as possible.
-The general usage is: his ARG1 ARG2 ARG3
+    To find specific commands, use the form his ARG1 ARG2 ARG3
     which will search the command history, and display anything that was typed on the commandline earlier having ARG1 and ARG2 and ARG3.
 SQL-like wildcards (% and _) are supported (because the underlying database, sqlite3, knows about them).
 Searching can be limited to a given date/time using --first and --last.
+If you want to see only the last three occurrences, use --count=3 (shorthand -c3).
+Example:
+        his --first=2017-01-01/00:00:00 --last=2017-01-01/01:00:00 ls
+    shows your 'ls' invocations during the first our of the year 2017 in the GMT timezone.

   What adding does
   ----------------